-- Please review the details laid out in the Parent Handbook here in regard to COVID-19 Symptoms or Exposure.
+- Please review the details laid out in the Parent Handbook here in regard to Illness, Symptoms, and Exposures.

 - Accidental Injuries—you will be notified immediately if there is an injury.
 In case of an emergency, 911 will be called.
 If we are not able to reach the parents/guardian, we will notify the person/s listed on your registration form.
 Please inform us of any changes that need to be made on this form throughout the year.

 - We perform a fire drill each year typically in October.

 - In case of a tornado warning, all classes will go to the basement until our area is clear of all warnings.

 - Our school is locked down at all times except from 9 to 9:15 each morning and starting at 2:00.
 You can enter at any time by using the doorbells located by the double glass doors off the Melrose entrance and in the rear double glass doors off Karen Avenue.